XQP-Munich/LDPC4QKD/README.md

 ## How to contribute
 This repository is actively maintained.
 Issues and pull requests will be responded to and processed.

-Let us know if you're having problems with the provided materials, wish to contribute new ideas or need modifications or our work for your application.
+Let us know if you're having problems with the provided materials, wish to contribute new ideas or need modifications of our work for your application.

 ## List of contents